 PNI focuses on the profound consideration of values, beliefs, feelings, and perspectives through the recounting and interpretation of lived experience.
 Elements of fact, truth, evidence, opinion, and argument may be used as material for sensemaking in PNI, but they are always used from a perspective and to gain perspective.

-PNI builds on these ancient rituals and functions to help groups, communities, and organizations learn and grow together.
+PNI builds on these ancient rituals and purposes to help groups, communities, and organizations learn and grow together.
 Asking people to share stories (with you and with each other) invites reflection, conveys respect, and opens doors of understanding.

 I'm Cynthia F. Kurtz.
 I'm a consultant, researcher, writer, coach, and software developer.
 I have been helping communities and organizations work with their stories since 1999.